We used a unique gin in this cocktail, but any gin and grapefruit juice will do!

 Coupe (ours is vintage though!)

-This recipe is inspired by the fine folks over at Nerds with Knives, who posted this recipe over on the Cocktail section of Reddit, where some serious cocktail nerds hang out (hi there fellow cocktail fanatics!)
-Like us, a bunch of the cocktail fanatics immediately nerd-ed out on this drink and started throwing out their takes on the drink, which was awesome to see all the variations that were created.
+This recipe is inspired by the fine folks over at Nerds with Knives, who posted this recipe over on the Cocktail section of Reddit.
+This is where some serious cocktail nerds hang out (hi there fellow cocktail fanatics!)
+Like us, a bunch of the cocktail fanatics immediately nerd-ed out on this drink.
+Then started throwing out their takes on the drink, which was awesome to see all the variations that were created.

-The original recipe called for vodka as the base spirit, but we love the way that grapefruit and the herbal note of gin work together, so we decided to swap out the vodka for the G’Vine Nouaison gin which worked out really well.
+The original recipe called for vodka as the base spirit, but we love the way that grapefruit and the herbal note of gin work together.
+So then we decided to swap out the vodka for the G’Vine Nouaison gin which worked out really well.

-The G’Vine Nouaison is a French gin made from grapes, which is rather unusual ingredient for a gin, but one that has traditionally worked well in other spirits like cognac.
-G’Vine is a small batch gin distilled in Maison Villevert, a family estate found in the heart of Cognac country where there is centuries old tradition of grape growing and spirits making.
+The G’Vine Nouaison is a French gin made from grapes, which is rather unusual ingredient for a gin.
+But, one that has traditionally worked well in other spirits like cognac.
+G’Vine is a small batch gin distilled in Maison Villevert.
+It’s a family estate found in the heart of Cognac country where there is centuries old tradition of grape growing and spirits making.

-The Nouaison is a wonderfully balanced gin, with lots of floral notes, zesty spice and a rich fruity body from the grapes that is a bit reminiscent of a cognac.
+The Nouaison is a wonderfully balanced gin, with lots of floral notes, zesty spice and a rich fruity body.
+This is from the grapes that is a bit reminiscent of a cognac.

 Bold enough to stand up to the sweet and sour notes of the grapefruit, the Nouaison was a great base for the herbal parts of the French Tart.